 Do you live off campus, or have any of the following items to dispose of on campus?

-- Plastic shopping bags: Use the bin near Spring Street Market in Shriver (or at WalMart or Kroger).
-Do not put them in regular recycling bins because they damage processing equipment.
+- Plastic shopping bags: Plastic bags are collected at Kroger and Walmart for recycling.
+Do not use them or include them in regular recycling because they damage downstream processing equipment.

 - Confidential materials: Complete a PFD service request for pick-up, or drop off at Shredfest.